compas-dev/compas_nurbs/README.rst

 .. end-badges

 This package is inspirated and partly builds upon the NURBS-Python_ package, however uses a NumPy_-based backend for faster calculation if using CPython.
-It provides wrappers around the different backends, which are streamlined with the COMPAS API.
+It provides wrappers about the different backends, which are streamlined with the COMPAS API.

 Following Rhino3D_'s terminology, ``Curve``, and ``Surface`` are a non-uniform non-rational BSpline geometries (NUBS), ``NurbsCurve``, and ``NurbsSurface`` are non-uniform rational BSpline Geometries (NURBS).